j2css/j2c/PLUGINS.md

 - A backend is made of a sink and optional filters.
 Filters intercept and modify the values sent to the sink.
 The default backend is made of a sink that fills a buffer with strings and `join()`s them on completion.

-`j2c` plugin can either tap into the frontend (by implementing custom at-rules), and replace the sink and/or augment it with filters.
+`j2c` plugin can either tap into the frontend (by implementing custom at-rules), and replace the sink, augment it with filters and/or set additional properties and methods on the instance.

-We'll process backwards and start by describing the sink API, since its understanding is a prerequisite to write filters and may be useful for custom at-rules too.
+## `set` plugins: set additional properties and methods on the instance.

+A `set` plugin is an object with a `set` property whose value is an object.
+The keys and values of that last object will be copied onto the instance that is being built using a `_.defaults()` semantics, meaning that native `j2c` methods can't be overwritten.
+If there are more than one `set` plugin, they are processed from the last to the first one, so the properties of the last plugin will prevail on those of the previous ones.

 ## `sink` plugins: replace the very end of the backend